 From the summary:

 Fiscal sustainability presents a national challenge shared by all levels of government.
-GAO simulations of long-term fiscal trends in the state and local government sector—published since 2007—have consistently shown that state and local governments face long-term fiscal pressures.
+GAO’s simulations of long-term fiscal trends in the state and local government sector—published since 2007—have consistently shown that state and local governments face long-term fiscal pressures driven largely by the rising health-related costs of Medicaid and the costs of health care compensation for employees and retirees.
 Absent any policy changes, the state and local government sector faces a gap between expenditures and receipts in future years.
 Closing this gap will require state and local governments to make policy changes to assure that receipts are at least equal to expenditures.